Anusha-Mohan-Kumar/SWBio-Data-Science---Individual-project/README.md

        *) To install using conda,   use: conda install -c researchpy researchpy

-Similarly, pandas, seaborn, matplotlib, sklearn and numpy can be installed
+Similarly, pandas, seaborn, matplotlib, scikit-learn and numpy can be installed

 ## To run:
 1. Download all of the python scripts in the repository along with sample data files into a single repository.